Pairs Trading Strategy 101: A Guide for Novice Investors

 Many hedge funds will employ market-neutral strategies, because they are paid based on their absolute returns.
 A common market-neutral trade may involve taking a 50% long and a 50% short position in one industry, sector or market.
 They usually do so to take advantage of pricing discrepancies within those areas.
 In addition to earning a return, their main goal is often to hedge out as much systematic risk as possible.

-For less affluent investors, there are market-neutral mutual funds.
-Because there are so many market-neutral strategies, and ways to execute them, these funds can vary widely in their returns.
+There are also market-neutral mutual funds, which can vary wildly in what they return investors, largely because there are so many market-neutral strategies, and ways to execute them.
 Interested investors may want to learn the fund’s particular approach to the strategy before jumping in.

 How to Successfully Execute a Pairs Trade